 The 12-mile road leading down to South Point is quite narrow, but it’s not too bad.
 Contrary to many other reviews, you don’t need to be driving a 4×4 to reach the cliff top; we didn’t have one, and we got there just fine.

 The Hawaii cliffs look amazing at South Point, but they’re very high.
-Accounts vary as to how high the jump actually is, but it’s safe to say that it’s anything between 30 and 60 feet (40 or 50 feet are the most common estimates).
+Accounts vary as to how high the jump actually is, but it’s safe to say that the South Point cliff jump height is anything between 40 and 60 feet (40 or 50 feet are the most common estimates).
+The ocean here is about 20 feet deep.

 What you can’t see when you’re up on the cliff top is that you’re basically standing on top of a sea cave, so there’s actually less risk of getting slammed into the cliff when you jump than you might think.
 That being said, there are signs telling visitors explicitly not to cliff jump at the southernmost point in the US, Hawaii.